matatk/tpac-scheduling-helper/README.md

 The bit between the start and end times can be either a plain hyphen or an en-dash and the spaces are optional.

 As noted above, you can specify that you only want to attend part of a meeting, but you'll need to check the agenda manually.

+When specifying additional attendees via the body text of the comment, the at signs are optional.

 ## Advanced usage